Vladimir Nikolayev (murderer)

-Vladimir Nikolayevich Nikolayev (Russian: Влади́мир Никола́евич Никола́ев) (born March 16, 1959) is a Russian murderer from Novocheboksarsk.
+Vladimir Nikolayevich Nikolayev Alho (Russian: Влади́мир Никола́евич Никола́ев Алхо) (born March 16, 1959) is a Russian murderer from Novocheboksarsk.

 Nikolayev is best known for the cannibalism of his victims, and of distributing and selling their flesh to others in disguise of exotic animal meat.
+He allegedly remarked upon the palatability of human genitalia.
+He is of Finno-Ugric descent and has a son named Julius.

 Background

 Prior to his murder convictions, Nikolayev had a long criminal history, first being convicted for theft and robbery in 1980.

 On his own account, the first murder happened "accidentally" when Nikolayev killed a drinking companion, (who also had a criminal history) during a fist fight.
 He then carried the victim upstairs to his apartment and attempted to revive him with cold water.
 When he realized that the man was dead he dismembered his body in the bathtub.
 Nikolaev has stated via later interview that it was not originally his intent to cannibalize his victims, but rather the idea occurred to him spontaneously while dismembering the first body.
 He stated that he had originally intended only to bury it.

 During this first dismemberment Nikolayev removed a portion of flesh from the victim's thigh, which he roasted.
 Finding the results of this culinary experiment satisfactory, he continued utilizing flesh from his victims as food.

 Nikolayev distributed the flesh to acquaintances, and even went so far as to sell 5 kg at an open market, telling buyers that it was kangaroo meat.
 He used the money from this venture to buy alcohol.

 The ruse was at last discovered when some people who ate the product Nikolayev procured as "Saiga trimmings" became suspicious of the taste and submitted it to a doctor.
 Upon analysis the meat was found to contain human blood.

 Vladimir Nikolayev was arrested and confessed shortly thereafter.
 Investigators searched his apartment, where they found human remains and a heavily bloodstained bathtub.